seas-cs32/py2cpp/3Pointers/lesson/instructions.md

 }
 ```

 Copy this code into `main.c`, replacing anything that was there.
-Compile and run it by hitting the big green "Run" button.
+Compile and run it.
 Respond to the prompt with "test".

 It worked!
 Why?